Spanish Typing Games: The End of Your Spanish Typing Woes

 If you’re looking for a spot to have a blast and explore hundreds of options, TypingClub is the go-to place to perfect your typing skills.

-There are 510 Spanish typing games to choose from and that’s a bit overwhelming—at least initially.
-You would think the problem might be deciding which ones to try, but each game description gives players an idea of what skills the game hits on (fingering, differentiating between similar letters, etc.) so that narrows things down substantially.
+There are 510 Spanish typing games to choose from and each game description gives players an idea of what skills the game hits on (fingering, differentiating between similar letters, etc.) so that narrows things down substantially.

 FreeTypingGame.net is a site that offers Spanish typing games in a truly awesome way.
 They include play with all the Spanish characters so players become accustomed to typing in true Spanish style.
 Each game has three levels of play—beginner, intermediate or advanced—so it’s a great spot to see progress as you move between levels.